popgenmethods/ldpop/README.md

 For Jeff & Jeff: `bin/ldtable.py` corresponds to `build_ldhat_table.py` from before. `bin/ldproposal.py` corresponds to `build_timed_grid_table.py` from before.
 The major remaining task is to add a callable to do the importance sampling -- I am thinking a jar file like `bin/ImportanceSampler.jar`

-Tasks, in roughly the order of importance:
+Tasks, in roughly the order of importance (edited by Jeff S. 3/8/16):
-* Create `bin/ImportanceSampler.jar`
-  * Merge Jeff Chan's changes to the main branch of svn repository, remove unneeded files, and create a single jar
+  * Merge Jeff Spence's changes to the main branch of svn repository
-  * Should take output from [bin/ldproposal.py](bin/ldproposal.py), and do importance sampling for a single config or all configs
-  * Let the config be chosen through the command line, not through the moranGrid file (so that the same moranGrid could be reused for different configs)
 * Clean up [bin/ldproposal.py](bin/ldproposal.py)
-  * Write help/documentation
-  * Make command line syntax the same as in [bin/ldtable.py](bin/ldtable.py)
-  * Have config chosen through bin/ImportanceSampler.jar, instead of [bin/ldproposal.py](bin/ldproposal.py)
-  * Use a single rho, instead of a grid of rhos
 * Finish [example/example_importance_sampling.sh](example/example_importance_sampling.sh)
 * Test with ldhat, ldhelmet
 * Test ldpop installation for clean install